 Ahmed Jazzar was appointed president of Boeing Saudi Arabia in July 2005.
-He is responsible for all Boeing business operations in Saudi Arabia, including leading government affairs, developing and implementing the Boeing Saudi Arabia strategy, maturing Boeing industrial partnerships, implementing corporate citizenship projects, growing the Boeing presence and reinforcing company relationships with customers and other stakeholders.
-Jazzar is also responsible for communicating and implementing Boeing key messages and its vision and mission in the country.
+He is responsible for all Boeing business operations in Saudi Arabia, including leading government affairs, developing and implementing the Boeing Saudi Arabia strategy, maturing Boeing industrial partnerships, implementing corporate citizenship projects, growing Boeing’s presence and reinforcing company relationships with customers and other stakeholders.
+Jazzar is also responsible for communicating and implementing Boeing’s vision, mission and messages in Saudi Arabia.

 Jazzar joined Boeing with 30 years of experience in the commercial aviation industry.
 He graduated with a bachelor’s degree in electrical engineering from the University of Wisconsin–Madison in 1980.
 In 1995, he completed the Columbia Senior Executive program at Columbia University Graduate School of Business in New York.

-Jazzar helped establish a training institute in Jeddah for maintenance technicians to fulfill Federal Aircraft Administration (FAA), Joint Aviation Administration (JAA) and General Authority of Civil Aviation (GACA) license requirements.
+Jazzar helped establish a training institute in Jeddah, Saudi Arabia, for maintenance technicians to fulfill Federal Aircraft Administration (FAA), Joint Aviation Administration (JAA) and General Authority of Civil Aviation (GACA) license requirements.
 He also helped Saudi Airlines, now Saudia, to achieve JAA certification and expand its FAA certification for its modification, repair and overhaul (MRO) business.

-From 2001 to 2005, Jazzar served as a member of the board of directors of the Saudi Aviation Club in Riyadh.
-He served on the board of directors of Alsalam Aircraft Company, the operations committee of the International Air Transportation Association (IATA) and the advisory committee of the College of Engineering, King Abdulaziz University, Jeddah, until his retirement from Saudi Arabian Airlines in 2004.
-Also, he served as a member of the Saudi Academy of Civil Aviation.
+Previously, Jazzar served as a member of the board of directors of the Saudi Aviation Club and the Saudi Academy of Civil Aviation.
+He also was a board member on the operations committee of the International Air Transportation Association (IATA) and a member of the advisory committee of the King Abdulaziz University College of Engineering in Jeddah.